 Immediately Upon Contract Execution: Contract State Date

 Pursuant to New York State Executive Law Article 15-A, the NYS Division of Homeland Security and Emergency Services (DHSES) recognizes it's obligation under the law to promote opportunities for maximum feasible participation of certified minority and women owned business enterprises and the employment of minority group members and women in the performance of DHSES contracts.

 The philosophy of Article 15-A is to promote economic opportunities for MWBE's, eliminating barriers to their participation in state contracts, and to expand the employment opportunities of minority groups members and women.

 Minority and Women Owned Business Enterprises (MWBE) Forms

 Federal Funding Accountability and Transparency Act (FFATA)

-The Federal Funding Accountability and Transparency Act (FFATA) requires the reporting of subrecipient information on all grant awards greater than $25,000.
-The New York State Division of Homeland Security and Emergency Services (DHSES) is the Prime Recipient and administrative agency for federal funds awarded to NY State.
-As such, DHSES is required to report certain information on subrecipients who receive those federal funds by NY State.
-The public website, which can be found at www.USAspending.gov, is searchable by recipient, State, Congressional District, Federal government agency/department/program, and type of product or service.
+The Federal Funding Accountability and Transparency Act (FFATA) requires the reporting of subrecipient information on all grant awards greater than $30,000.
+The New York State Division of Homeland Security and Emergency Services (DHSES) is the Prime Recipient and administrative agency for federal funds awarded to New York State.
+As such, DHSES is required to report certain information on subrecipients who receive those federal funds by New York State.
+The public website at www.USAspending.gov is searchable by recipient, state, congressional district, federal government agency/department/program, and type of product or service.